yuummmer/fairy-site/docs/setup/GOOGLE_SLIDES_SETUP.md

 Subtitle: Fix your data before you submit—local, open, and fast

 Description:
-A local-first validator, fixer, and packager for research datasets that helps institutions reduce bounced submissions and ensure FAIR compliance.
+A local-first validator, fixer, and packager for research datasets that helps institutions reduce bounced submissions and support FAIR compliance efforts.

 Highlight Box:
 Enterprise-ready • Privacy-first • Standards-mapped